QuesTek Innovations: Patents and projects

 QuesTek holds 25 patents and currently has 11 patents pending.

+The company has been publicly tapped for many high-profile projects including an April 2026 announcement from NASA that the agency had engaged QuesTek via its SBIR program to develop materials modeling software that will enable additive manufacturing in space.

 QuesTek developed heat-resistant rocket alloys for the SpaceX reusable launch system development program.
 Its materials were used on the Starship’s Super Heavy booster that landed back on the launchpad in October, 2024.

 The U.S. Air Force uses QuesTek’s Ferrium® S53® steel on landing gear pistons of the T-38 aircraft.
 This steel provides resistance to stress corrosion cracking, fatigue, corrosion fatigue, and grinding burn damage.
 It also eliminates the need for toxic cadmium plating.

 QuesTek also worked with the U.S. Navy to find a new alloy for the hook shank on Navy aircraft.
 QuesTek developed Ferrium® M54® steel, which is lower cost, stronger and corrosion resistant, doubling the number of landings before replacement is needed to 2,000.
 Ferrium® M54® also uses far less cobalt compared to other ultra-high strength steels, which is sourced from countries in Africa which can be unstable.
 The National Institute of Standards and Technology (NIST) also supported the development of Ferrium® M54® as one of several Quantitative Benchmark for Time to Market Framework case studies to support the Materials Genome Initiative.